 As a scholar in rhetoric and composition, I draw on feminist theory and praxis, multimodality, and writing pedagogy to understand the literate, rhetorical, and creative practices that individuals take up in connection with cultural narratives.
 While much of my work has focused on investigating how women use written and visual texts to respond to their experiences as embedded in larger social

 infrastructures, I have also taken up questions regarding rhetorics of silence, students' and teachers' affective experiences with writing and writing instruction, writing program administration, and material composition.
-In the near future, I plan to expand my research and teaching in medical rhetoric and medical humanities.
+Currently, I am expanding my research and teaching in medical rhetoric and medical humanities.

 Royster, J. J., & Kirsch, G. (2012).
 Feminist rhetorical practices: New horizons for rhetoric, composition, and literacy studies.
 Southern Illinois University Press.